Keyboard shortcuts

 Example shape:

 pid is the runtime process instance. process_id is the admitted process definition. spawned_by_pid is present when another process spawned this one.
+When present, the spawning PID must still be live; a stopped or failed process cannot create a later runtime process.

 Message Accepted And Dequeued